ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/index.md

 ---

 ### Introduction
-  <br><br>
-  Currently pursuing Masters in Business Analytics at the University of Rochester.
+I am currently pursuing Masters in Business Analytics at the University of Rochester.
 <br><br>
 Had experience about get insights from analyze large datasets using multiple tools and building causal & predictive models to help address business problems.

 [Project 1 Title](/sample_page)